hynek/structlog/.github/CONTRIBUTING.md

 However, you’ll probably want a more traditional environment as well.
 We highly recommend to develop using the latest Python release because we try to take advantage of modern features whenever possible.

-Get an up to date checkout of the *structlog* repository:
+Clone the *structlog* repository:

 ```console
 $ git clone git@github.com:hynek/structlog.git
 ```

-or if you prefer to use *Git* via `https`:
+Or if you prefer to use Git via HTTPS:

 ```console
 $ git clone https://github.com/hynek/structlog.git